 Douglas C. Brown, Chairman

 Mr. Brown is a data scientist in the financial industry.
 As a product of public schools, and a former educator, he believes in the power of public education to drive economic growth locally and generationally.
-Mr. Brown has a passion for STEM education and technology.
-He has served on the School Board since 2014.
+Mr. Brown has a passion for STEM education and has served on the School Board since 2014.